Food contact materials: authorised substances

 Timeline

-The transition period allows plastic materials containing salicylic acid or untreated wood flour or fibres to be sold in the EU until 31 January 2026 under specific conditions.
+Plastic materials containing salicylic acid or untreated wood flour or fibres can be sold in the EU until 31 January 2026 under specific conditions.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.